Rural Public Health Agencies

 - Is there funding for public health programs in rural communities?

-What infrastructure and governance exists in rural areas for public health agencies?
+What infrastructure and governance exist in rural areas for public health agencies?

 Rural public health infrastructure varies from community to community.
 The National Association of County and City Health Officials (NACCHO) report, 2022 National Profile of Local Health Departments, describes local health department (LHD) governance, leadership, workforce, finance, programs and services, emergency preparedness and response, accreditation and quality improvement, and more.
 The report analyzes survey data from 2,512 LHDs from every state except Rhode Island, which does not have a sub-state level public health unit.
-Areas without LHDs are not represented in the NACCHO national profile report.
+Areas without LHDs, typically served by their state health departments, are not represented in the NACCHO national profile report.
 The report reveals the following about small and rural LHD leadership:

 - 54% of top executives at LHDs serving rural areas have graduate degrees, compared to 80% of top executives at LHDs serving urban areas.